WerMatuszek/System-Zarzadzania-Siecia-Restauracji/README.md

 2. Install phpstorm
 3. Install laravel
 4. Install npm
+5. Install composer
-5. Copy .env.example as .env
+6. Copy .env.example as .env
-6. In .env change mysql to sqlite and add the path to your database.sqlite file (in database folder) to db_database.
+7. In .env change mysql to sqlite and add the path to your database.sqlite file (in database folder) to db_database.
 If the file doesn't exist, create a new file.
-7. In php.ini (from your php folder) uncomment lines with sqlite, fileinfo, openssl.
+8. In php.ini (from your php folder) uncomment lines with sqlite, fileinfo, openssl.
 If you don't have a php.ini file change php.ini-developmnet to php.ini
-8. Add database from the database file (tab on the right, Databases)
+9. Add database from the database file (tab on the right, Databases)
-9. Start server by php artisan serve then php artisan migrate:fresh --seed and npm run dev
+10. Start server by php artisan serve then php artisan migrate:fresh --seed and npm run dev
-10. If needed use npm install
+11. If needed use npm install

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400" alt="Laravel Logo"></a></p>